 It is relatively straightforward to get out of an investment in stocks, bonds, or mutual funds.
 You go onto your computer, make a few clicks, and voila, you’re out.
 Depending on the type of account, there may be some tax consequences.
 In a tax-free account like a Roth, an HSA, or a 529, there pretty much aren’t any.
 Likewise in a tax-deferred account like a 401K or traditional IRA, although there may be some planning as far as when and how to take the money out of the tax-deferred account eventually.
-You have to be a little smarter in a taxable account, where you can either hold an investment for at least a year to pay the lower capital gains rates, donate it to charity to avoid capital gain taxes completely (and maybe get a charitable contribution deduction if you itemize), or just die and pass it along to your heirs tax-free.
+You have to be a little smarter in a taxable account, where you can either hold an investment for at least a year to pay taxes at the lower long term capital gains rates, donate it to charity to avoid capital gain taxes completely (and maybe get a charitable contribution deduction if you itemize), or just die and pass it along to your heirs tax-free.
 Investments in individual properties are a little more complicated.

 Getting out of the home you live in is more straightforward than an investment property.
 You can usually sell the place and move on to the next one.
 There are a few selling costs, including realtor commissions, repairs, and vacancies (the time you’re paying the mortgage but not actually living there) which are not insignificant.
 I’ve found that 10% of the value of a property is a pretty good estimate of the selling costs, but it can be done for less if you’re willing to sell it yourself or if you can avoid having it sit empty.
 There can be tax consequences as well.
 Until 1997, under Section 1034, you could exchange the equity in your home tax-free into another home of equal or greater value.
 That has since been repealed and replaced with Section 121, which basically allows you to exclude from income up to $250K ($500K married) in capital gains from the sale of your primary residence as long as you’ve lived there for 2 of the last 5 years.
 This essentially eliminates the tax consequences of selling a home for most home sales.
 Obviously, this provision of the tax code is highly discriminatory against those who live in expensive real estate markets like the Bay Area and Manhattan, as well as against those who stay in their homes for a long time.

 Option number two is to die.
-If you buy a property worth $100K and 50 years later you’re on your deathbed and the property is worth $1M, you’ve got two choices.
-You can sell it today and pay 23.8% of $1M (since it’s now fully depreciated) and 23.8% of $900K , or you can leave it to your heirs, who sell it the day after you die and owe no capital gains taxes, although your estate may possibly owe taxes if it is over $5M ($10M married).
-The property gets a step-up in basis at your death, so basically it’s as if they bought it at it’s value on the day of your death.
-Voila- an extra $238K for them.
+If you buy an investment property worth $100K and 50 years later you’re on your deathbed and the property is worth $1M, you’ve got two choices.
+You can sell it today and pay 25% of $100K (since it’s now fully depreciated) and 23.8% of $900K , or you can leave it to your heirs, who sell it the day after you die and owe no capital gains taxes, although your estate may possibly owe taxes if it is (in 2018) over $11.18M ($22.36M married).
+The property gets a step-up in basis at your death, so basically it’s as if they bought it at its value on the day of your death.
+Voila- an extra ~$240K for them.

 The obvious issue here is that most investment property owners don’t actually want to live in the type of property they invest in.
 Who wants to move from a 3000 square foot house into a 2 bedroom apartment for 5 years just to save $30K in taxes?
 There is another option.
 You can do a 1031 exchange from an investment property you don’t want to live in into an investment property you would want to live in.
 You then rent it out for a while before moving your family in.
 How long do you have to rent it out for?
 The IRS doesn’t specify.
 The only requirement is that you have the intent to rent it, and can prove it in an audit.
 I’d think a year of renting it out would be plenty, but it would probably be wise to consult with an attorney and/or accountant familiar with case law if you want to minimize this period.

 Another option is to exchange the investment property into a building you’re now leasing for work.
 You get away from the hassles of managing tenants and save on rent, but don’t owe any capital gains taxes on the exchange.
 Depending on why you want out of real estate investing, you might also be happy simply exchanging into a property requiring less management time, effort, and expense such as a “triple-net” commercial property.